mrocklin/blog/_posts/work/2015-03-25-Towards-OOC-Partitioned-Frame.md

     = 18 minutes

 Previously I stored the partition-shards individually on the filesystem using cPickle.
-This was slow.
+This was a mistake.
+It was very slow.
 Now we collect and organize partition shards headed for the same out-block and write out many at a time, bundling overhead.
 We balance this practice against memory constraints.
 This stresses both Python latencies and memory use.

 BColz, now for very small data
 ------------------------------

 Fortunately we have a nice on-disk chunked array container that supports append in Cython.
-[BColz](http://bcolz.blosc.org/) (formerly BLZ (formerly CArray)) does this for us.
+[BColz](http://bcolz.blosc.org/) (formerly BLZ, formerly CArray) does this for us.
 It wasn't originally designed for this use case but performs admirably.

 Briefly, BColz is...